jconkli07/CircuitPython/README.md

 <img src="https://github.com/jconkli07/CircuitPython/blob/8eb1d31a7b16f5f39595933d09eee7c5872549c2/Files/distance_sensor_wiring.png" width="25%" height="25%"/>

 ### Reflection
 I had some issues because you cannot use float values in dot.fill() so it was giving me errors. max(x,y) outputs whichever number is highest, min(x,y) does opposite.
-I was able to reuse much of the code from the LED blink assignment, and then just add the distance sensor part.
+I was able to reuse much of the code from the LED blink assignment, and then just add the distance sensor part. int(x) outputs x converted to an integer (it drops any decimals, for example 4.15 becomes 4).

 ## CircuitPython_Photointerrupter